Willow Song, Lavenham Walk

 Poetically as it is visually, the willow has always been a tear-jerker: Shakespeare’s Desdemona sobs herself a river in Othello and Ophelia in Hamlet meets a watery end after climbing despairingly on to a wispy willow branch.

-Despite ethereal appearances, the weeping willow is quietly potent: the bark is rich in natural anti-inflammatory and anti-bacterial properties, and contains high levels of salicin, the natural forerunner to aspirin.
-We’ve cheered up our crestfallen willow by pairing it with its joyful watery neighbour, the bright, splashy water lily, whose botanical extract is revered for the soothing, skin-softening benefits it imparts.
+Despite ethereal appearances, the weeping willow is quietly potent: the bark is rich in natural anti-inflammatory and anti-bacterial properties, containing natural b-hydroxy acid, excellent for the treatment of dry skin, and high levels of salicin, the natural forerunner to aspirin.
+We’ve cheered up our crestfallen willow by pairing it with the water lily, long associated with tranquillity and beauty.
+The root is rich in tannins and restorative gallic acid, and its botanical extract is revered for the soothing, skin-softening benefits it imparts.